pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/CONFIG-UPGRADE-FROM-1.5-TO-1.6.md

 }
 ```

-*  insuranceNumber - streamId that will be saved to the event
+*  id - streamId that will be saved to the event
     *  string
     *  required